I'm a provider

 Please wait while you are redirected.

 DESCRIPTIONCranial electrotherapy stimulation (CES), also known as cranial electrical stimulation, transcranial electrical stimulation, or electrical stimulation therapy, delivers weak pulses of electrical current to the earlobes, mastoid processes, or scalp with devices such as the Alpha-Stim®.
-Auricular electrostimulation involves the stimulation of acupuncture points on the ear.
+Auricular electrostimulation involves stimulation of acupuncture points on the ear.
+Devices, including the P-Stim™ and E-pulse, have been developed to provide ambulatory auricular electrical stimulation over a period of several days.
+CES and auricular electrostimulation are being evaluated for a variety of conditions, including pain, insomnia, depression, anxiety, and weight loss.

-Other devices have been developed that provide electrical stimulation to auricular acupuncture sites over several days.
+Other devices provide electrical stimulation to auricular acupuncture sites over several days.
 One device, the P-Stim™, is a single-use miniature electrical stimulator for auricular acupuncture points that is worn behind the ear with a self-adhesive electrode patch.
-A selection stylus that measures electrical resistance is used to identify 3 auricular acupuncture points.
+A selection stylus that measures electrical resistance is used to identify three auricular acupuncture points.
 The P-Stim™ device connects to 3 inserted acupuncture needles with caps and wires.
 The device is pre-programmed to be on for 180 minutes, then off for 180 minutes.
 The maximum battery life of this single-use device is 96 hours.

 A number of devices for CES have received marketing clearance through the U.S. Food and Drug Administration’s (FDA) 510(k) process.
 The Alpha-Stim® CES device (Electromedical Products International) received marketing clearance in 1992 for the treatment of anxiety, insomnia, and depression.